trikunc/Money-BE/README.md

-# moleculer-maney
+# moleculer-monsy

 This is a [Moleculer](https://moleculer.services/)-based microservices project.

 ## SETUP